What Happens When a Keystone Species Goes Extinct?

 Outside of removal experiments we described previously, natural conditions are driving keystone species close to extinction in certain parts of the world.
 This has led to significant changes in other interconnected populations.

 The sea otter is a perfect example.
 As a keystone predator in the North Pacific, otters feed on sea urchins, which in turn feed on kelp.
-When sea otters thrive in their range, kelp forests remain thick and healthy.
+When sea otters thrive in their range, the local kelp forest remains thick and healthy.
 But over the last 30 years, killer whales have begun to include otters in their diets, as the whales' normal prey has declined.
-This has caused sea otter populations to plummet and sea urchin populations to increase rapidly.
+This has caused sea otter populations to plummet and sea urchins to increase rapidly.
 In these areas, kelp is almost nonexistent.

 Advertisement